Ivan Over Time

 Situation

-What happens when you let tech savvy people with access to internet for 8hrs a day?
+What happens when you let tech-savvy people stay online for eight hours a day?
 I call it The Intern is downloading movies problem.

 Solution